2016 Missouri Valley Conference baseball tournament

-The 2016 Missouri Valley Conference baseball tournament will be held from May 25 through 28.
-All eight baseball-sponsoring schools in the conference will participate in the double-elimination tournament to be held at Indiana State's Bob Warn Field at Sycamore Stadium in Terre Haute, Indiana.
-The winner of the tournament will earn the conference's automatic bid to the 2016 NCAA Division I baseball tournament.
+The 2016 Missouri Valley Conference baseball tournament was held from May 25 through 28.
+All eight baseball-sponsoring schools in the conference participated in the double-elimination tournament held at Indiana State's Bob Warn Field at Sycamore Stadium in Terre Haute, Indiana.
+The winner of the tournament earned the conference's automatic bid to the 2016 NCAA Division I baseball tournament.

 Seeding and format

 The league's eight teams will be seeded based on conference winning percentage.
 The teams will play a two bracket, double-elimination format tournament, with the winner of each bracket then playing a single elimination final.